 Abby has been on the outside with Fitz for a long time.
 She told Fitz, as a friend, all the bad things she’s done and he apparently was not over it even though he asked Olivia to forgive her and she did but he couldn’t.
 He sent her home and not too long after, Rosen showed up with the severed head which definitely surprised Abby.
 What was surprising was that she had a large fridge and freezer.
 That was why Rosen was there.
 He and Abby had some fun bonding time as he kept her company while she had a severed head in her fridge.
 Jake helped them identify Ruland and found out that her real name was Gertrude (or something?).
 He found her appartment and it contained evidence implying that she and Peus were working for someone higher up.

 Lastly, the whole drama between Quinn and Olivia was all a test.
 Olivia wanted to see if she was worthy and she was so Olivia handed her the reigns of OPA.
 This would mean that they might have to work against each other but she could do it.
 Also. the person that Peus and Ruland were working for turned out to be no other then Olivia’s mother Maya.
-Suffice it to say, Rowan got pulled back in for help.
+Suffice it to say, Eli got pulled back in for help.

 Overall, this was a great episode that helped to pave a new direction for the show with Quinn seemingly in charge of OPA and Olivia firmly planting herself in the White House.
-It provided some fun moments between Rosen and Abby while also providing an awkward one between Rosen and Rowan and setting up a great 2-part season finale with Maya back.
+It provided some fun moments between Rosen and Abby while also providing an awkward one between Rosen and Eli and setting up a great 2-part season finale with Maya back.
 It is also worth mentioning the great performances of Darby Stanchfield, Katie Lowes, and Joshua Malina.
 Bring on the season finale.